g-leech/argmin-gravitas/_posts/2020-8-22-blogs-and-essays.markdown

 Maybe tenured academics are the people best placed to do long content: lots of time, lots of connections, some pressure towards rigour and communicability.
 But you should be able to do it outside uni, if you're wary.

 Think tanks are the usual way to be a full-time intellectual outside academia.
-But there are innovations that could enable group reinforcement and dialectic on a wider scale, for the many great part-timers: <a href="https://thewinnower.com/">The Winnower</a>; <a href="https://www.interintellect.com/">The II</a>.
+But there are innovations that could enable group reinforcement and dialectic on a wider scale, for the many great part-timers: <a href="{{one}}">Researchers.one</a> is the fullest version so far.
+Also <a href="https://thewinnower.com/">The Winnower</a>; <a href="https://www.interintellect.com/">The II</a>.
 Preprint servers and post-publication review.

 <br>